It’s OK to Ask for HelpBy Beacon Care Services • 26 Oct 2018

 What does it take to get you to the doctor for a physical health issue?
 Maybe not much.
-A bad cough and fever might be enough, or a new pain that has you worried, or maybe a broken bone.
+A bad cough and fever might be enough.
+Or maybe a new pain that has you worried, or a broken bone.

 But what if you’ve noticed a troubling change in your mood, sleep patterns, work habits, gambling, drinking, or relationships?
 What if you start thinking about killing yourself?
 These are times when you should ask for help.

 But for many people, making an appointment with a therapist is hard to do.

 Maybe it’s a feeling that you need to handle your problems alone.
 Maybe you’re embarrassed about talking about your feelings.
 Maybe you’re worried that the therapist will judge you or tell your boss or family that you’ve been to their office.